honojs/hono/README.md

 - Fast - the router is implemented with Trie-Tree structure.
 - Tiny - use only standard API.
 - Portable - zero dependencies.
+- Flexible - you can make your own middlewares.
-- Optimized for Cloudflare Workers.
+- Optimized - for Cloudflare Workers.

 ## Install